Mary Ann Swenson

 Mary Ann Swenson is an American bishop of the United Methodist Church, elected in 1992.

 Birth and family

-Mary Ann Swenson (née McDonald) was born 8 July 1947 in Pine Bluff, Arkansas.
-She was raised and educated in Jackson, Mississippi, where she was active in Sunday School, church youth group and choir at the Capitol Street Methodist Church.
-She married Jeffrey Joe Swenson of Elma, Washington 31 August 1968.
-Growing up on a dairy farm, Jeff is a graduate of the University of Puget Sound, Tacoma, Washington with a B.A. degree in fine arts.
-He also served in the U.S. Navy in Vietnam.
-The Swenson family also includes their dog, Bubba.
+Mary Ann Swenson (née McDonald) was born in 1947 in Pine Bluff, Arkansas.
+She was raised and educated in Jackson, Mississippi, where she was active in Sunday school, church youth group, and choir at the Capitol Street Methodist Church.
+She married Jeffrey Joe Swenson of Elma, Washington in 1968.